Elliot Bigelow

-Elliott Allardice Bigelow (October 13, 1897 – August 10, 1933) was a right fielder in Major League Baseball who played for the Boston Red Sox.
+Elliott Allardice Bigelow (October 13, 1897 – August 10, 1933) was an American right fielder in Major League Baseball who played for the Boston Red Sox.
 Bigelow batted and threw left-handed.
 He was born in Tarpon Springs, Florida.

 Bigelow was obtained by the Boston Red Sox from the Washington Senators in the same trade that brought Buddy Myer to Washington.
 He debuted on April 18, 1929 and played his final game on October 6, 1929.

 In his only major league season, Bigelow posted a .284 batting average (60-for-211) with one home run, 16 doubles, 23 runs, and 26 RBI in 100 games played.

 Early life

 Bigelow was born to William and Margaret Bigelow in Tarpon Springs, Florida.
 On October 13, 1897, as the youngest of three children.
 His father was a horticulturalist, a native of Iowa whose father was from New York and whose mother was from Vermont.
 The Bigelow's first child was a daughter, Helen, born in March 1894.
 Elliot's brother, John, was born in September 1896.

 Elliot went to the public schools in Tarpon Springs for 10 years and attended a college preparatory school at Mount Hermon School in Northfield, Massachusetts for about two years.

 Elliot registered for the draft during World War I, describing himself as a citrus farmer.